fkirc/attranslate/README.md

 Therefore, whenever you are unhappy with the produced results, `attranslate` allows you to simply overwrite texts in your target-files.
 `attranslate` will never ever overwrite a manual correction in subsequent runs.

+# Optionally overwrite outdated translations

+Normally, overwriting outdated translations helps to ensure the freshness of translations.
+However, in hectic project environments, it might be easier to leave outdated translations as-is.
+Therefore, `attranslate` provides the `--overwriteOutdated`-option to ease the rollout of `attranslate` in hectic project environments.

 ## Support For Manual Reviews

 Optionally, `attranslate` marks newly generated texts with a "review-notice".